-This section provides a simple example for using the cycle detection algorithm on the simple directed graph G that is shown in Figure 9.29.
-Two other examples are "Example 9.2: Cycle Detection for Kidney Donor Exchange," which shows the use of cycle detection for optimizing a kidney donor exchange, and "Example 9.6: Transitive Closure for Identification of Circular Dependencies in a Bug Tracking System," which shows an application of cycle detection to dependencies between bug reports.
+This section provides a simple example of using the cycle detection algorithm on the simple directed graph G that is shown in Figure 9.29.
+Two other examples are "Example 9.2: Cycle Detection for Kidney Donor Exchange" on page 454, which shows the use of cycle detection for optimizing a kidney donor exchange, and "Example 9.6: Transitive Closure for Identification of Circular Dependencies in a Bug Tracking System" on page 467, which shows an application of cycle detection to dependencies between bug reports.